Before-and-after ads are the single most effective creative format for AI photo and beauty apps, and it is not close.

 How do you handle text overlays and CTAs on before-and-after ads?

 Keep text minimal.
 The transformation does the selling.
-Based on RocketShip HQ client data, before-and-after creatives with more than 8 words of text overlay underperform those with 3-5 words by 20% on CTR.
+In our experience, before-and-after creatives with more than 8 words of text overlay tend to underperform those with 3-5 words on CTR — visual clarity consistently beats text density.
 This principle applies across formats—whether you’re producing short-form video ads for mobile apps or static creatives, visual clarity beats text density.

 The most effective text strategy is: label 'Before' and 'After' clearly, add the app name, and include one short benefit phrase ('Restore old photos in seconds').
 Place CTAs within the first 3 seconds for video or in the bottom third for static.
 Avoid cluttering the transformation area with text.